Communication Inside a Federal Prison

-Federal prisoners do have the ability to communicate with the outside in various ways.
+Federal prisoners do have the ability to communicate from inside a Federal Prison with the outside in various ways.
 Click any of the links below to learn more.

 U.S. Postal Mail: Federal prisoners are permitted to receive mail during their incarceration.
 This mail can be sent from virtually anyone outside of prison (e.g., friends, family, businesses, etc.) but there are some restrictions.